Advising Handbook - General Academic Information

 - Student must take one designated writing intensive (“WI”) class for each major.

-- To earn both a BA and a BS.160 credits required to graduate and usually take an extra year.
+- To earn both a BA and a BS, 160 credits are required to graduate and this usually takes an extra year.

 - Must complete both degree requirements (i.e. foreign language if one is B.A)